 Is 4K TV better than LED?

 LED and 4K TV are two elements of picture quality.
 LED is your TV’s display type, just like OLED, QLED, Neo-QLED, ULED, et cetera.
 It’s how your TV forms a picture and displays colors.
-Resolution is what we’re talking about with 4K—and it’s all about detail.
+With 4k, we’re talking about resolution—and that’s all about detail.

 How do I know if I’m watching 4K?